-It was 40 years ago today....Jim Manolides, Andy Parypa, George Rudiger, Bob Hosko and Ned Neltner gathered in Ned's basement.
+It was 40 (plus seven) years ago today....Jim Manolides, Andy Parypa, George Rudiger, Bob Hosko and Ned Neltner gathered in Ned's basement.
 They had all been in local name bands and were wanting to put something together to be a VERY Part Time thing.
 Just play a few of the tunes we loved.
 It got out of hand quickly.

 Andy left early on and was replaced by the bassist for the Fabulous Wailers, Buck Ormsby.
 This unit got the Jr. Cadillac ball rolling.
 After seasoning the band in such remote locations as Bremerton and Rainier, we put together a 'showcase' at the Wintonia Tavern.
 From that came our regular gig at The Grapevine Tavern in Pioneer Square and, really, the beginnings of live rock 'n roll, country and R&B in the bars of the Northwest.